 Download a current IRS Form 1040X, Amended U.S. Individual Income Tax Return.
 TurboTax can help with this.
 The form includes easy-to-follow instructions and only requires you to include new or updated information.
 It is unnecessary to copy information from your original return.
 You will also find a space where you can write an explanation as to why you are amending your return.

 Step 4: Submit your amended return

 Send the IRS your amended return.
+Beginning with the 2019 tax year, you can e-file federal amended returns.
+For tax years prior to 2019, federal amended returns must be filed by mailing in a paper return.
 Before mailing your return to the IRS, double check that you've attached all necessary forms and supporting documents.
 In the event your amendment results in a higher tax bill, you should include the additional tax payment with the return.
 By making a payment, you can minimize the amount of interest and penalties you may be subject to since technically, you are making a late payment of tax.
 It takes the IRS eight to twelve weeks to process your amendment, so give it some time before you contact them regarding your amended return.

 Note: In most cases, you have three years from the original return's filing deadline to submit an amended tax return.